 Considering a Neck Lift in the UK?

 If you’re considering having a neck lift in the UK, it’s essential to be aware of the cost associated with the procedure.
-At Kensington Medical, your plastic surgeon will discuss what you are hoping to achieve, including addressing common concerns like 'turkey neck', and if you have an important date you are working towards.
+At Kensington Medical, your plastic surgeon will discuss what you are hoping to achieve, including addressing common concerns like ‘turkey neck’, and if you have an important date you are working towards.
 They will show you before and after photos of a neck lift and discuss the process, what to expect, recovery and aftercare.
+You can book a free consultation to assess your suitability for a neck lift and discuss your potential outcomes and final results.

 Our expert plastics surgeons have decades of experience in neck lift surgery.